Domestic Violence & Allegations of Abuse

 How Butler Moss O'Neal, PLC Can Help

 When dealing with a case involving allegations of domestic abuse in Virginia, having a knowledgeable family law attorney on your side can be the difference between safety and further harm.
-Our skilled attorneys have the tools and understanding to address the issues with sensitivity while working to protect you and affected children from any future abuse.
+Our skilled domestic violence attorneys in Fredericksburg have the tools and understanding to address the issues with sensitivity while working to protect you and affected children from any future abuse.

 Conversely, if you have been wrongfully accused of domestic abuse, we can represent you in court hearings with a well-prepared case.
 Our team will fight to protect you from the profoundly negative impact that court orders can have on your reputation, finances, parenting rights, and more.
 Your first step is to contact us as soon as possible.